Resident parking permit prices

 Note: Diesel vehicles manufactured during or after 2015 will not be charged the nitrous oxides charge.

-The table below shows how we work out your yearly permit price.
+The tables below show how we work out your yearly permit price.

 Basic permit price (select only one)